Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 3. Insert the todo into the calendar database using the `Insert()` method of the `Tizen.Pims.Calendar.CalendarDatabase` class.
 All child records added to the todo are inserted automatically along with the parent.

-    ```
+    ```csharp
     var manager = new CalendarManager();
     int todoId = manager.Database.Insert(record);
     ```

-4. When no longer needed, destroy the todo and database manager instances and release all their resources using the `Dispose()` methods of the `Tizen.Pims.Calendar.CalendarRecord` and [Tizen.Pims.Calendar.CalendarManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarManager.html) classes, respectively:
+4. When no longer needed, destroy the todo and database manager instances and release all their resources using the `Dispose()` methods of the `Tizen.Pims.Calendar.CalendarRecord` and [Tizen.Pims.Calendar.CalendarManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarManager.html) classes, respectively:

-    ```
+    ```csharp
     record.Dispose();
     manager.Dispose();
     ```